What To Do With

 In retail, predictive consumer data analytics unpack limitless opportunities from improved on-demand inventory to data-driven marketing based on customer behavioral patterns and purchase choice.

 Obviously, emerging prediction capabilities require tools and services for advanced IoT data representation, visualization and analysis.
-Today, IoT leaders including IBM and GE already provide
+Today, IoT leaders including IBM and GE already help companies explore the advantages of data visualization and advanced analytics and provide

 Access and Share IoT Data